sarmilaupadhyaya/Hate-Speech-Detection/README.md

 ## Dataset

  [Link](https://www.kaggle.com/arkhoshghalb/twitter-sentiment-analysis-hatred-speech)
 We splitted the data as 60:20:20.
 60 percent for training, 20 for test and rest for validation.
 Data is splitted and saved inside data/ directory.
+We highly reccomend to use splitted data as the sentence piece vocab is set according to the train and validation data.
+**Only if you want to re split, then simply put the train.csv file inside data/ and use the split_data python file to create the split.
+Then, the sentencepiece creation should have vocab size according to these newly splitted data.
+When you are training with sentence piece if you get error about vocab size, then use the suggested vocab size on main.py file.
+Similarly, you need to change the params for padding_idx_spm as vocab_size+1 and vocab_size_spm as vocab size of sentence piece.**

 ## Result
 Result on test dataset: